mingkaic/logoRNN/design.md

 Object proposals are still necessary to for untrained NN (hence selective search).

-Object proposals are regions within the original image that has a high chance of containing objects
+Object proposals are regions within the original image that has a high probability of containing objects

 ## Selective Search [1]